-The documents known as Ricardian Contracts are the core idea behind the "value" axis managed by WebFunds.
-They are pervasive, being found in some sense from the (WebFunds) client GUI layer down to the (SOX) secure Internet protocol level.
+The documents known as Ricardian contracts are the essential method to describe "value" in financial cryptography.
+The Ricardian contract is both a document that presents a form for a legal contract, and a design pattern to incorporate that document securely into an accounting system.
+When used properly, they are pervasive, being found in some sense from the client GUI layer down to the secure Internet protocol level.

 Note, graphics 2,4,5,6 to the right are my annotations over a superb schema done by the OpenBazaar project, which is described a little in the Implementations page.